-Often rotator cuff tendonitis can be treated without surgical intervention.
+Often rotator cuff tendon inflammation can be treated without surgical intervention.
 First line treatment consists of Anti-inflammatories such as Ibuprofen, ice and rest.
 A cortisone injection may be placed into the shoulder region.
 Cortisone is a strong anti-inflammatory medication that works to decrease inflammation and pain within the rotator cuff and surrounding bursa tissue.
-Physical therapy may also be utilized for rotator cuff strengthening and pain reduction undersurface of the acromion.
-This opens up space for the rotator cuff to heal and properly function.
+Physical therapy may also be utilized for rotator cuff strengthening and pain reduction

 Surgical decompression is an option for patients who do not respond to the above treatments or have a hooked or impinging acromion.
 The surgery is conducted with arthroscopic equipment.
-This means that we will use a small camera and small equipment through little incisions to remove some bone on the
+This means that we will use a small camera and small equipment through little incisions to remove some bone on the undersurface of the acromion.
+This opens up space for the rotator cuff to heal and properly function.